 There are many Filipino foods to try throughout the country, but what captured my heart the most was the street food.
 There are many types of street food in the country, some of which are only found in specific regions.
 If you’ll only be visiting one region, you may not find all of these specialties.

 Below I’ve listed some of the most popular Philippines street food that are worth trying out when you visit the country.
 Be prepared by taking the list with you when you go.

 Foods to Eat in the Philippines

-Of course, the first one is the king of Philippine’s street food.
-If you meet a local, it’s almost automatic for them to ask you if you have tried balut.
-These are the 21-day-old fertilized duck eggs that may look revolting for Western culture – mainly because you literally see the hairy duck fetus inside the egg.
-It is one of the most iconic delicacies in the country, but also the most infamous one.
+Balut is the king of Filipino street food.
+If you meet a local, it’s almost automatic for them to ask if you’ve tried balut.
+That’s likely because these up to 21-day-old fertilized duck eggs look revolting to most Western foreigners and the locals like challenging tourists to eat them.
+I mean, you can literally see the hairy duck fetus inside the egg.
+It’s not for everyone.

 Here’s a great collage of how to eat Balut from Anna Garcia via Flickr (CC2.0)

 Many Filipino dishes are heavily influenced by Chinese culture.
-If you like Chinese food, this dish may be a little bit familiar to you.
-Siomai is small dumpling made with a meat and vegetable filling and wrapped in a special wrapper.
-They are steamed and dipped in soy sauce and calamansi, or the local version of lime.
+If you like Chinese food, this dish might look and taste familiar to you.
+Siomai is the Filipino version of a Chinese dumpling.

 Fish Ball, Squid Ball, and Kikiam